stackshareio/awesome-stacks/CONTRIBUTING.md

 ## Adding an awesome stack

 To add an awesome stack to both the README and the companion website [awesomestacks.dev](https://awesomestacks.dev/), you will write markdown that conforms to a specific format and then open a pull request to propose your changes.

-Here are the different parts of an awesome stack described in markdown, using React as an example:
+You can do this entirely on GitHub.com (see below) or clone the repository and edit locally.

+The first thing to think about is what category to put the stack under.
+If you don't see anything existing that fits, you can create a new category.
+Use an H2 tag to do so.
+Aim for something multiple stacks could fit under.
+If you're not sure where to put a stack, just make your best guess and we'll review it in the PR.

+Once you have the category in mind, it's time to write the markdown.
+Using React as an example, here's what that markdown looks like:

 ```markdown
 ### [React](https://awesomestacks.dev/react)